Rename multiple files

 Common options:

-existing entry is replaced.
-If you try to rename two or more entries with the same new name FileZilla Pro CLI returns an error and aborts the operation.number, n:
+--exists, e:how to handle existing entries:– ignore, i:new name is ignored, rename doesn’t take placeoverwrite, o:existing entry is replaced.
+If you try to rename two or more entries with the same new name FileZilla Pro CLI returns an error and aborts the operation.number, n:an incremental number is added to the new name.

 Examples